thma/thma.github.io/2020-12-20-reconciling-fp-and-oop-concepts.md

 ## Conclusion

 In our short Demo we have seen that Haskell supports both Referential Transparency and Polymorphism.
-We have also seen that the reversed application operator `(&)` allows us to structure code in way that even has some kind of OOP look-and-feel while remaining purely functional.
+We have also seen that the reversed application operator `(&)` allows us to structure code in a way that even has some kind of OOP look-and-feel while remaining purely functional.

 If we follow Uncle Bob's argumentation to view Polymorphism to be the central concept of OOP